 When you upgrade your encryption key security to the archive key password option, you change how the encryption key is secured, but the encryption key itself doesn't change.
 Instead of securing the encryption key with your account password, you are choosing to secure the key with an additional password, called an archive key password.
 Only the secured encryption key is stored on CrashPlan servers.

-- (CrashPlan PRO and Code42 for Enterprise only) If archive key encryption is enabled from the administration console, the CrashPlan app prompts users to create their passwords.
+- (CrashPlan for Small Business and Code42 for Enterprise only) If archive key encryption is enabled from the administration console, the CrashPlan app prompts users to create their passwords.

 (Versions 4.7 and earlier: The prompt does not appear.
 The password is set to the user's account password until it is changed from the CrashPlan app.)